vegarant/mievu4020_v23/Getting_started.md

 ## Using the module system

-Our workstations have numerous user which all need different scientific software and different versions of the software.
+Our workstations have numerous users who all need different scientific software and different versions of the same software.
 To facilitate this the computers have installed a [module system](https://www.mn.uio.no/math/english/services/it/help/user-environment.html).
 This system allows users to load the specific software that they need.
 The four commands that we will need in this course are
 ```
 module avail                 # List all the different modules
 module avail [search phrase] # List all modules containing the search phrase